-11 Q: What if an educator does not submit evidence for Domain 1 or Domain 4, Components 4b-4e?
-Should the evaluator automatically issue a rating of Unsatisfactory?

-A: No. If an educator does not provide evidence this does not automatically equate to Unsatisfactory practice.

-- If an educator does not complete the Pre or Post Observation Conference questions, the evaluator should summarize the evidence provided for each Domain 1 Component during the Pre or Post Observation Conference and rate accordingly. - If the educator does not provide narratives for Components 4b-4e, the administrator should type a short narrative for each component and rate accordingly.
+- 12. Q: What if an educator does not submit evidence for Domain 1 or Domain 4, Components 4b-4e?
+Should the evaluator automatically issue a rating of Unsatisfactory? - A: No. If an educator does not provide evidence this does not automatically equate to Unsatisfactory practice. - If an educator does not complete the Pre or Post Observation Conference questions, the evaluator should summarize the evidence provided for each Domain 1 Component during the Pre or Post Observation Conference and rate accordingly. - If the educator does not provide narratives for Components 4b-4e, the administrator should type a short narrative for each component and rate accordingly.

-12 Q: What if an educator seems to be avoiding the REACH process?
+13. Q: What if an educator seems to be avoiding the REACH process?

-A: Communication is always the key and evaluators should first assess whether there was a misunderstanding with scheduling.
+- A: Communication is always the key and evaluators should first assess whether there was a misunderstanding with scheduling.
 Evaluators should contact Employee Engagement for all educators who willfully fail to participate in the REACH evaluation procedures.
-Behaviors that could warrant disciplinary action include: strategically absent or unavailable, refusal to participate in Preand/or Post-Observation Conferences, refusal to participate during Pre- and/or Post-Observation Conferences without a witness.
+Behaviors that could warrant disciplinary action include: strategically absent or unavailable, refusal to participate in Pre- and/or Post-Observation Conferences, refusal to participate during Pre- and/or Post-Observation Conferences without a witness. - 14.
+Q: What time frame should be allowed when scheduling an observation of a teacher returning from a Leave of Absence? - A: Upon returning from a leave, an evaluator should not observe an educator for REACH purposes for at least two weeks of instruction, unless failure to observe will result in Inability to Rate.